trilitech/tezos-developer-docs/docs/unity/sample-game.md

   As described in [Managing contracts](./managing-contracts), the SDK uses a built-in FA2-compliant contract to manage tokens on behalf of users.
   In the case of the sample game, the contract has a token type that represents each in-game item that a player can own.
   When a player earns an item, it mints a token of that type and sends it to the user's account.
-  Your games can user other kinds of tokens, such as NFTs that have only one instance or fungible tokens that a user can own any number of, but in the case of the sample game, a user can own only one of each token.
+  Your games can use other kinds of tokens, such as NFTs that have only one instance or fungible tokens that a user can own any number of, but in the case of the sample game, a user can own only one of each token.

 This diagram shows the basic interaction between these components: